ArticlesBiology ArticlesDNA Fingerprinting

 Summary

 DNA fingerprinting, a groundbreaking technique pioneered by Sir Alec Jeffreys, has evolved into a versatile tool with diverse applications.
 This method is rooted in the understanding of DNA polymorphism, variations in DNA sequences due to mutations, and relies on Variable Number Tandem Repeats (VNTRs), a subset of minisatellites.
-The steps of DNA fingerprinting involve sample collection, DNA extraction, restriction enzyme digestion, gel electrophoresis, probe hybridisation, autoradiography, and analysis, with modern PCR-based approaches offering enhanced sensitivity.
+The steps of DNA fingerprinting Class 12 involve sample collection, DNA extraction, restriction enzyme digestion, gel electrophoresis, probe hybridisation, autoradiography, and analysis, with modern PCR-based approaches offering enhanced sensitivity.

 DNA fingerprinting’s applications span forensic science, where it aids in solving crimes and establishing innocence; paternity and family relationship testing for legal and emotional purposes; genetic research and diversity studies; disaster victim identification; immigration and citizenship verification; tracing human migration and ancestry; wildlife conservation; and personalized medicine.
-FAQs below provide insights into this powerful technology.

 FAQs on DNA Fingerprinting